andrewporritt1977/django-library/README.md

 Library Card        At a glance, users can see all of their checked out books.

-Stripe Integration  To offer users the ability to pay fines / membership online.
+Stripe Integration  To offer users the ability to pay a membership subscription online.
+(This is not required in a real world                     application for the app.
+It was added to fulfil the requirements of the brief).

 ### Features Left to Implement